Locating and Accessing Documents

 Log into your account at www.lscgrants.lsc.gov.
 From the home page, scroll down to the To Do list.
 Click the "View PDF" button for the application you wish to print out.
 The PDF document may then be saved or printed.

-If you have forgotten your log-in information for your organization, send an email LSC Grants Tech Support at email@example.com to request your log-in information.
+If you have forgotten your log-in information for your organization, email LSC Grants Tech Support at email@example.com to request your log-in information.

 The instructions state that applicants must upload the IRS 990 form for the previous year.
 However, my program has received a filing extension from the IRS, and the 990 form will not be available until after the grant application deadline.
 What should we do?